 - To edit the image, click the Pencil icon.

-- In the Caption box, type your chosen caption.
+- Then, in the Caption box, type your chosen caption.

 - After that, click Update.